 Overcoming Barriers to Protecting Children from Sexual Abuse

 Participants will: Distinguish healthy behaviors from boundary violations and pre-offending behaviors; Practice directly addressing concerning behaviors.
 Individuals and communities have a strong desire to prevent child sexual abuse.
 However, they often face barriers to protecting children, including having relationships with those exhibiting concerning behaviors.
 In this workshop participants will consider what adults can do to assist communities in overcoming these common barriers to protecting children, creating safe spaces through a trauma-informed lens.
-This training is useful for infant through after-school teachers, educators, social workers, volunteers for children, mentors, coaches, professionals in many fields, parents, caregivers, grandparents, and foster parents.
+This training is useful for infant through after-school teachers, educators, staff at youth-serving organizations, social workers, volunteers for children, mentors, coaches, professionals in many fields, parents, caregivers, grandparents, and foster parents.

 Effective parental engagement develops leadership skills and supports a program’s success.
 Many programs struggle with knowing how to engage and maintain involvement of these parents.
 This training will help programs maximize relationships with parents and provide strategies and tools to effectively engage program participants.

 This training provides an introduction to trauma and trauma-informed approaches in behavior health and human services.
 No prior knowledge about trauma is necessary.
 The material is intended for a wide range of audiences and will provide a basis for more advanced work in developing trauma-informed environments and practices.